Published Sept. 15, 2020

 The sound of media crickets to this and other stories we broke reminded us of The Washington Post’s great motto/warning: “Democracy dies in darkness.”

-So like the decision to run for office, I stared at this media gap and said “Well, if not me, then who?”
-After all, I have worked in media and government for the majority of my 50 years.
-Occasionally one of my OpEd essays runs somewhere, such as last week in the San Francisco Chronicle, but especially in these times, we each need to be the change we wish and to contribute our voices as best we can.
+So like my decision to offer myself as candidate for office, I stared at this media void and said “Well, if not me, then who?”
+After all, I have worked in media and government for the majority of my career.
+Occasionally one of my OpEd essays has run somewhere, such as last week in the San Francisco Chronicle, but especially in these times, we each need to be the change we wish and to contribute our voices as best we can.

 I don’t have any grand predictions for this site.
 It starts as a free bi-monthly publication generating no revenue.
-It begins simply with the purest of civic intents and high standards.
+It begins simply with the highest of journalistic standards and purest of civic intentions.
 It does not fear aggravating any entrenched power.
 After all, anyone in a position of public trust who resents or resists public questioning doesn’t deserve that trust.

 This site will ask questions of those powers, out of both fairness and responsibility.
-Its content – at least at first – will be largely guided by my ability to bring unique information and perspective to light.
-So if you are passionate about a topic not addressed here and feel it deserves a larger platform, consider pitching me and writing it yourself.
+Its content will be guided a mission to fill the media gap and publish news no longer covered by the main media outlets (but which was once meat-and-potato news content).
+An if you are passionate about a topic not addressed here, consider pitching me and writing it yourself.

 Just email email@example.com.